YOUNG ADULT LEADERSHIP PROJECT

 - from the

-professional final evaluation
+professional evaluation

-Participants from the 2010 pilot project
+Participants from previous projects project

 share their stories of hope for the future within the context of struggle.